History of TOA ~From 1908 to 2008~

 Iran-Iraq war forced the Company to evacuate employees from projects in both countries

-Company-wide restructuring programme
+Company-wide restructuring program

 HISTORY